Everything you need to know before your trip to Naples

 Founded by Greeks in the first millennium BCE, Naples has witnessed over 2500 years of history unfold from its magnificent perch along the Mediterranean Sea, with Mount Vesuvius looming in the distance.

-The Christmas season is hectic in Naples, but the many festivities and holiday traditions, including the Neapolitan tradition of creating elaborate presepe (nativity scenes), make it worth a visit despite the holiday crowds.
+The Christmas season is hectic in Naples.
+However, the many festivities and holiday traditions, including the Neapolitan tradition of creating elaborate presepe (nativity scenes), make it a great time to visit despite the local crowds.

 If it's your first visit to Naples, consider staying in the bustling "Centro Storico," the heart of Naples.
 Naples' entire central district is a UNESCO World Heritage Site, complete with cobbled streets, elegant palazzos, and historic churches around every corner.